 Lynn, a California native, earned a Bachelor’s of Science degree in Kinesiology at California State University Hayward.
 After earning her teaching credential in physical education, Lynn spent the next 24 years teaching and coaching at an inner-city school in San Jose, CA. During this time Lynn was an instructional team leader, district mentor, teacher and Honor Coach.
 In 1998 Lynn earned her Master’s Degree in Pupil Personnel Services from San Jose State University.
 She and her husband relocated to Santa Barbara CA in 2000.
 Lynn is currently working for Santa Barbara schools as a counselor helping young people realize their full potential.
 When not at work, Lynn is a competitive master swimmer and loves entertaining.
 In addition to being an active member of the Sustainable Bolivia’s board, Lynn is also the SB secretary.

 Sue grew up in Massachusetts and graduated from the University of MA in 1982 with a BS in Sports Management.
 After graduating Sue worked in Professional Baseball with minor league teams affiliated with the Chicago White Sox and the Houston Astros.
 Sue then moved to California where she worked for Runners World Magazine.
-For the past 20 years Sue has worked in book manufacturing and is currently a National Sales Manager for Courier Corporation with her office located in Hayward, CA. At home she keeps busy with 2 dogs, 2 cats, 2 miniature donkeys, 4 hens and a fantastic husband that puts up with all of it!
-In her spare time Sue enjoys scuba diving, motorcycle riding (current bike is a BMW1200GS) and international traveling.
-Sue traveled with her husband to Bolivia in 2008 to see the work of SB first hand.
+For the past 20 years Sue has worked in book manufacturing and is currently a National Sales Manager for Courier Corporation with her office located in Hayward, CA. At home she keeps busy with her animals and a fantastic husband that puts up with all of it!
+In her spare time Sue enjoys scuba diving, motorcycle ridingand international traveling.
+Sue traveled with her husband to Bolivia in 2008 and 2013 to see SB’s work first hand.
 She made a very positive impression on the staff and was able to visit many of Sustainable Bolivia’s partner organizations as well as motorcycle all over the country.
 Additionally Sue also devotes much of her time to the Make a Wish Foundation.